Skip to main content

 Recently, Sophie has been working to explicitly include geodiversity for stronger natural heritage management.
 This includes supporting capacity building for a full and integrated understanding of nature (biodiversity and geodiversity) for policy and decision makers.

 Sophie's international experience brings geodiversity expertise to a range of protected and managed area approaches.
-Director of the Chablais UNESCO Global Geopark since 2015 and Scientific Advisory Board Member since 2008, Sophie is also the elected Coordinator of the European Geoparks Network which brings together 109 UNESCO Global Geoparks from 28 countries.
-She is both a Senior Evaluator for UNESCO Global Geoparks having conducted missions throughout the world since 2018 and an IUCN field evaluator for sites nominated to the World Heritage List, criterion viii.
+Director of the Chablais UNESCO Global Geopark since 2015 and Scientific Advisory Board Member since 2008, Sophie has been appointed to the UNESCO Global Geoparks Council for the period 2026-30.
+She was the elected Coordinator of the European Geoparks Network which brings together 113 UNESCO Global Geoparks from 28 countries (2022-2026) and is both a Senior Evaluator for UNESCO Global Geoparks having conducted missions throughout the world since 2018 and an IUCN field evaluator for sites nominated to the World Heritage List, criterion (viii).
 Sophie’s other responsibilities include her membership of the Regional Commission for Geological Heritage, France and her geoheritage oversight for the Haute-Savoie Department, France.
 She is member of an EU Action Group working on Ecosystems, Geodiversity and Biodiversity within the EuroGEO program, supported by the European Commission.
 She is a regular speaker at international workshops and conferences.

 Sophie’s early career in international finance focused on the renewable energy sector in Europe and North America.
 She brought together finance, sustainability, ESG and climate change in policy discussions and was appointed board member to the UNEP Sustainable Finance Initiative and the London Energy Partnership.
 She holds a PhD in Geophysics from the University of Liverpool and BSc in Earth Sciences from Imperial College, London.